 Czech Republic (1)

 How healthy does Germany feel?

-STADA's “All the best” initiative was founded in the autumn of 2014.
-It supports people in staying or becoming fit and healthy in their day-to-day lives.
+STADA's Health Report supports people in staying or becoming fit and healthy in their day-to-day lives.
 It focuses on the prevention and treatment of things like malnutrition, colds and injury-related pain.
 STADA intends to foster the awareness that people must take a responsible approach to their greatest asset “Health” in order to deal with their daily tasks.
-The initiative is also enjoys the support of high-ranking experts in the fields of medicine, science, sport and lifestyle areas.
-Current information on the initiative and ongoing projects can be found here.
+The STADA Health Report also enjoys the support of high-ranking experts in the fields of medicine, science, sport and lifestyle areas.
+Current information on the STADA Health Report and ongoing projects can be found here.

 Four out of five Germans feel overwhelmed in their day-to-day lives.
-New STADA initiative investigates daily approach to health.
+STADA's Health Report investigates daily approach to health.

 85 percent of all Germans are satisfied with their daily lives.
 Yet four out of five citizens feel at least occasionally overwhelmed in their day-to-day activities.
 In addition, 45 percent are dissatisfied with their weight.
-These results were revealed in the first health report of STADA's new “All the best” initiative.
+These results were revealed in the first health report of STADA.
 The results of the representative survey carried out by Kantar Health Deutschland on behalf of STADA Arzneimittel AG range from interesting facts to intimate details of how Germans approach their own well-being.
 The results of the study reveal, among other things, which challenges Germans are faced with day in and day out.

 Kissing and cuddling despite colds